Licensed Clinical Psychologist

 Therapy is about helping you to create a life with intention, weaving together decisions from your own inner wisdom and intuition.
 Together we can process stuck emotions, stale patterns, and repressed needs and desires to help you let go and move on to more fulfilling, compassionate, and empowering relationships.

 Over the past 9 years, I’ve worked in a variety of inpatient and outpatient settings, including schools, hospitals, community clinics, and residential treatment centers.
-I earned my doctorate at Yeshiva University in New York City and completed my APA-accredited internship at Nassau University Medical Center with a focus on psychological assessment and treatment of adolescents and families.
+After graduating with a bachelor's degree in psychology from Cornell University, I earned my doctorate at Yeshiva University in New York City and completed my APA-accredited internship at Nassau University Medical Center with a focus on psychological assessment and treatment of adolescents and families.
 I’ve recently been accruing continuing education through various organizations and conferences held throughout Los Angeles, including the Trauma Resource Institute (TRI), American Group Psychotherapy Association (AGPA), and the Group Psychotherapy Association of Los Angeles (GPALA).

 I am currently a member of the board of the Group Psychotherapy Association of Los Angeles (GPALA).